littledan/spec/document/execution/runtime.rst

 Global Instances
 ~~~~~~~~~~~~~~~~

-A *global instance* is the runtime representation of a :ref:`global variable <syntax-global>`.
+A *global instance* is the runtime representation of a :ref:`global <syntax-global>` variable.
 It holds an individual :ref:`value <syntax-val>` and a flag indicating whether it is mutable.

-The value of mutable globals can be mutated through specific instructions or by other means provided by the :ref:`embedder <embedder>`.
+The value of mutable globals can be mutated through specific instructions or by external means provided by the :ref:`embedder <embedder>`.

 .. math::
    \begin{array}{llll}